A369-Tools/VN30-Trading-Tool/README.md

 ## 8. Data Collection

-The **VN30F1M Trading Tool** only collects error logs recorded during tool usage.
-This data is collected solely for the purpose of improving and fixing issues within the tool.

-Additionally, we **DO NOT** collect any personal information, stock account details, balance, trading history, profit/loss data, etc. All data entered into the application is stored locally on the device where the tool is installed, and you have full control over this data.
+The **VN30F1M Trading Tool** only collects error logs recorded during your usage and essential information required for the application's operation.
+This data collection is intended solely for troubleshooting, improving the tool, and service billing purposes.
+Aside from this, we DO NOT collect any other information.
+All data you enter into the application is stored locally on your device, and you have full control over this data.

 ## 9. DISCLAIMER